-If you had asked me a week ago if there was any silver lining to being quarantined, I would have told you that at least I didn’t have to put a suit and tie on every day to go to the office.
-Now, after working from home for the last week or so and rarely venturing out, I can safely say I’ve found a lot more “joy” in being quarantined than I originally anticipated.
+If you had asked me a week ago if there was any silver lining to my time in quarantine, I would have told you that at least I didn’t have to put a suit and tie on every day to go to the office.
+Now, after working from home for the last week or so and rarely venturing out, I can safely say I’m finding joy in the time of quarantine, more so than I thought I would.

 Before COVID-19, I was Missing Out

 Flashback to March 1, 2020.
 On that date at 3 a.m. exactly, my wife, Maggie, and I were blessed with the birth of our second child, Scarlett Joy.
 As it goes, after a 2 or 3 day stay in the hospital, we were discharged and back in our home right outside Moundsville.
-And, as I had done with our first daughter, Stella, I took one week off of work to spend time with Scarlett and make sure Maggie was back on her feet.
-Truth be told, Maggie was back on her feet before we left the hospital, and we had a great week spending time as a family.
+And, as I had done with our first daughter, Stella, I took one week off of work from Gold, Khourey & Turak to spend time with Scarlett and make sure Maggie was back on her feet.
+The fact is, Maggie was back on her feet before we left the hospital, and we had a great week spending time as a family.

 However, all good things must come to an end, and I was back at work before I knew it.
 Between my work at the office, campaigning for the WV House of Delegates seat, and fulfilling all of my other commitments, I wasn’t able to spend much time at all with Scarlett, let alone Maggie and Stella.
 Truth be told, on most days I was out the door around 8:30 a.m. and didn’t return home until 7, 8, or 9 in the evening.
 There was too much to catch up on and not enough time to do it.
 I was missing out…